z-classic/node-stratum-pool/README.md

-High performance Stratum poolserver in Node.js.
+High performance Stratum poolserver for equihash in Node.js.
 One instance of this software can startup and manage multiple coin pools, each with their own daemon and stratum port :)

 #### Notice
 This is a module for Node.js that will do nothing on its own.
 Unless you're a Node.js developer who would like to handle stratum authentication and raw share data then this module will not be of use to you.
-For a full featured portal that uses this module, see [NOMP (Node Open Mining Portal)](https://github.com/zone117x/node-open-mining-portal).
+For a full featured portal that uses this module, see [Z-NOMP (Z Node Open Mining Portal)](https://github.com/z-classic/z-nomp).
 It handles payments, website front-end, database layer, mutli-coin/pool support, auto-switching miners between coins/pools, etc..
 The portal also has an [MPOS](https://github.com/MPOS/php-mpos) compatibility mode so that the it can function as a drop-in-replacement for [python-stratum-mining](https://github.com/Crypto-Expert/stratum-mining).